cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 This can be used to weight different types of slashes.
 For example, we may want to punish liveness faults 10% as severely as double signs.
 The k factor can also be something other than a constant, there is some research on using things like inverse gini coefficients to mitigate some griefing attacks, but this an area for future research.

+There can also be minimum and maximums put in place in order to bound the size of the slash percent.

 ### Implementation

 In the slashing module, we will add two queues that will track all of the recent slash events.
 For double sign faults, we will define "recent slashes" as ones that have occured within the last `unbonding period`.
 For liveness faults, we will define "recent slashes" as ones that have occured withing the last `jail period`.